a-jean-andreasian/a-jean-andreasian/README.md

 ## 1. Vision
 - **I love:** building products that bring real value or satisfaction to people.
 The kind of products whose ads simply show what they do and what features they have.
 - **I don’t accept:** fraud, scam, or bubble domains.
-- **I don’t accept teams:** with toxicity.
-I do respect everyone with the same respect as the CEO and want to work in a team with the same mindset.

  ## 2. Background
 - **Education:** InfoSec, Faculty of Computer Engineering.